murder at the ufo festival banner

 While the mystery was entertaining, I rather suspect the story of how Grey, Grayson, and Alexandria met and evolved into the throuple we meet here would be a more interesting story than what the reader is offered in this book, which would be fine if that book existed.
 But as far as I can see, it doesn’t, which means the reader feels its lack.
 Further, I quibble that this doesn’t qualify as Why Choose as there is no choosing involved.
 The throuple is established and comfortably married before the book even starts.
 Maybe that’s just me, though.

 Lastly, the merging of cozy mystery and an attempt at spice didn’t really work.
 The sex scenes felt shoehorned in and often out of place.
-I wouldn’t be surprised to discover this was written as a cozy mystery and the author later went back and added the sex scenes to try and catch a broader audience.
+I wouldn’t be surprised to discover that this was written as a cozy mystery, and the author later added the sex scenes to try and catch a broader audience.
 All in all, I’d read another, but it isn’t topping a favorites list.

 murder at the ufo festival photo